kinshuk4/daily-coding-problem-solutions/prob251_300/README.md

 Given an input `k`, return the `k``th` row of Pascal's triangle.

 Bonus: Can you do this using only `O(k)` space?

+296 (Hard)

+This problem was asked by Etsy.

+Given a sorted array, convert it into a height-balanced binary search tree.